Changissnz/selfinterest/README.md

 political value than friends that cannot let go.
 The physical peace that economies, alongside such things as civics, usher into human societies and prolong is difficult to gauge outside of empirical measures that include production, trade, and occupation.
 This difficulty has to do with the subjectivity in judging human behavior and co-existing with human cultures.
-And the acclimative quality of self-interest implies a few prevailing truths in the economic context.
+And the acclimative property of self-interest implies a few prevailing truths in the economic context.
 Circumstances could always get worse; these circumstances could get worse for one if one were to "break rank" from their duties.
 Another truth is that if one cannot find happiness in living in their present rife with underachievement